Guilly-AU/P3-Portofolio_architecte_Sophie_Bluel-JAVASCRIPT/README.md

 [3]: https://www.w3schools.com/js/

 # Main objectives
-• Handle user events with JavaScript/
+• Handle user events with JavaScript\
-• Manipulate DOM elements with JavaScript/
+• Manipulate DOM elements with JavaScript\
 • Retrieve user data in JavaScript via forms

 # How to launch the project with npm